byterubpay/byterub-site/_posts/2018-02-19-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-02-19.md

 **\<suraeNoether>** because their output is now provably spent and can be removed from any rings referencing it
 **\<sgp>** And with ringsize 5, you would have to expect \~2/3 of transactions on ByteRubV to use that tool
 **\<suraeNoether>** sounds about correct. seems like a real easy way to part fools from their money. fluffypony don't we have a public relations firm now?
-**\<suraeNoether>** monerov is a pretty brilliant social attack. probably not state actors because the result is a public de-anonymization instead of secretly gathering intel, but pretty brilliant
+**\<suraeNoether>** byterubv is a pretty brilliant social attack. probably not state actors because the result is a public de-anonymization instead of secretly gathering intel, but pretty brilliant
 **\<suraeNoether>** i could be convinced its the cryptonote guys
 **\<suraeNoether>** anyway, it is unsafe to use your key images on another chain, period
 **\<suraeNoether>** if you broadcast your key images in general, you are also opening yourself up to transaction censorship
 **\<gsee>** ByteRubV might not be state sponsored, but the next one might be.
-Or a state may decide to bid up the price of moneroV in order to entice people to spend their moneroV
+Or a state may decide to bid up the price of byterubV in order to entice people to spend their byterubV
 **\<suraeNoether>** yeah, maybe
 **\<suraeNoether>** it's just, in general, key images are sort of like commitments to a transaction.
 Opening the commitment, sharing the key image, is part of broadcasting a transaction. it shouldn't be seen as a standalone piece that can be treated separately like a view key
-**\<suraeNoether>** okay, so today we've spoken about my and sarang's work from this past week briefly, and we discussed the EAE attack (rehrar, pm me, don't make any changes until we've chatted with fluffypony and luigi1111  and moneromooo and others), and the ByteRubV airdrop
+**\<suraeNoether>** okay, so today we've spoken about my and sarang's work from this past week briefly, and we discussed the EAE attack (rehrar, pm me, don't make any changes until we've chatted with fluffypony and luigi1111  and byterubmooo and others), and the ByteRubV airdrop
 **\<rehrar>** no changes will be made
 **\<sgp>** I suppose now's a good time for me to ask if you think it's prudent to increase the ringsize to mitigate the damage of a chain split attack.
 If the costs are minimal compared to the benefits
 **\<sarang>** any other updates or questions about other non-pants-on-fire things?